The Christmas cheer continues! I added some Christmas decor to our little makeshift back foyer …

 I love this little old telephone nook so I added a bit of holiday decor.
 That little red tree is part of a set of three.
 I talked about this in our living room Christmas tour post, but I separated a lot of the mini tree sets this year, and I’m liking them standing on their own with other pieces instead of all together.
 It’s fun to mix it up sometimes.

-That pretty little chair was an estate sale find (for only $4!) that I painted with clay paint.
+That pretty little painted chair was an estate sale find (for only $4!).

 Alright, see that pretty window?
 Isn’t the space underneath just BEGGING for a bench?
 (I’d move the chair somewhere else.)
 I totally have my eye on this one.
 But I can’t justify buying a bench for a space in a rental house when we’ll have nowhere to put it when we get back to our Milwaukee house.